OWASP/www-project-developer-guide/draft/06-design/02-web-app-checklist/02-frameworks-libraries.md

 security-related design and implementation flaws.

-Refer to proactive control [C2: Leverage Security Frameworks and Libraries][control2] for more context from the OWASP Top 10 Proactive Controls project, and use the list below as suggestions for a checklist that has been tailored for the individual project.
+Refer to proactive control [C2: Leverage Security Frameworks and Libraries][control2] and its [cheatsheets][cheatsheet-proactive-c2] for more context from the OWASP Top 10 Proactive Controls project, and use the list below as suggestions for a checklist that has been tailored for the individual project.

 #### 1. Security Frameworks and Libraries